Led by: Amaragita, Rosie, Sanghasiha, Cait and Shantigarbha.

 This retreat will follow a programme of meditation, group sessions, solo time, reflection, simple land based connection, and ritual.
 There will be an opportunity to stocktake your levels of resilience and reflect on what needs to be transformed to balance out what is depleted.
 There will be periods of silence to support our deepening into the landscape and into the community we build together.
-This retreat is open to all levels of experience (and none) of buddhism and meditation.
+All levels of experience (and none) of buddhism and for meditation are welcome.

 My background is in community development and working with young people at risk and the professionals that support them.
 I worked for various social change movements and I have been a trainer facilitator and coach for 35 years.
 My passions are meditation and creating spaces for deep inquiry and celebration of the human condition.
 I have been leading intergenerational retreats and retreats for mothers for many years.
 I have engaged in actions with Extinction Rebellion and am keen to strengthen and deepen my Eco-sattva spirit.
 Currently, I am chair of Buddhafield and have been a member of the Triratna Buddhist Order and Community for 21 years.